-Each year DAHP reviews more than 8,000 federal, state and local government projects for effects on cultural resources.
+Each year DAHP reviews more than 9,000 federal, state and local government projects for effects on cultural resources.
 As a result, significant archaeological, historic and cultural properties are protected for Washington’s citizens and future generations.
 Typically consultation is done through lead agencies whom hire professional cultural resource managment personel to complete the various tasks.

 The National Historic Preservation Act requires that all federal agencies consider cultural resources as part of all licensing, permitting, and funding decisions.
 As part of that process, each agency must consult with DAHP to assure that cultural resources are identified, and to obtain the formal opinion of the Office on each site’s significance and the impact of its action upon the site.

 Environmental laws such as the National Historic Preservation Act and the State Environmental Policy Act (SEPA) require that impacts to cultural resources be considered during the public environmental review process.
 Under SEPA, the Department is the sole agency with technical expertise in regard to cultural resources and provides formal opinions to local governments and other state agencies on a site’s significance and the impact of proposed projects upon such sites.